A Complete Guide to Salzburg Cathedral (Facts, Info & Tips)

 The Gate of Faith, which tourists enter through, has a central figure of Paul, who was converted to believe in Christ.

+Other scenes on this gate show examples of firmness of faith and having one’s faith put to the test.
 The door handle is shaped like a cross, symbolizing that one must go through Christ to become part of the community of the faithful.

 The Gate of Hope is then a tribute to humanity’s hope for salvation.

 In the center, above a pyramid of flowers, the Annunciation to Mary is depicted.
 Choirs of angels surround the hand of God, pointing at Mary, with a sun on the hand representing Christ, the light of the world.

 At this point, if you’re also a Catholic like me, you may want to reflect on how each gate represents a different virtue and how the scenes depicted on them illustrate those virtues in action.